Capital-M Music

 But I’ve tried to switch all my acoustic emulations to modeled synths as much as possible, so at the moment I have:

-• Woodwinds and Brass: AudioModelling SWAM collection, with EWI USB wind controller when it works.
+• Woodwinds and Brass: AudioModelling SWAM collection, with EWI Solo wind controller.

 • Strings: Synful Orchestra (I want to get the AudioModelling strings some day), or I just export audio from NotePerformer into my DAW.
 I also record live violin and viola myself over the synths when I have time to do so, usually 4 tracks each for first violin, second violin and viola.